-- (a) (i) Due to scattering of light

-- [1]

-- (ii) Due to atmospheric refraction

-- (iii) At the near point of eye, curvature of eye lens is maximum and focal length is minimum.
+- 25. (a) (i) Due to scattering of light [1] - (ii) At the near point of eye, curvature of eye lens is maximum and focal length is minimum.
 If object is placed nearer than it, eye lens cannot adjust its curvature.

 (b) Presbyopia - The defect of vision in which the eye is unable to see nearby as well as far off objects clearly.
+[1]